yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 ## Step 5: Get enrollment status

-To register a callback to get the final enrollment state, it is necessary to call the `initEnrollment` method on the `onCreate` method of activity.
+Call the `initEnrollment` method in the `onCreate` method of activity to register a callback to get the final enrollment state.

 ## Complementary features